Few-shot Forgery Detection via Guided Adversarial Interpolation

-\IEEEPARstart{W}{ith} the development of computer vision and graphics, synthesized images, especially forged face images, have been extremely difficult for humans to distinguish.
-A person's face can be naturally swapped into another irrelevant video through some popular face-swap approaches, resulting in a huge risk of abuse.
-Existing forgery detection methods usually learn a specific detector on a pre-defined training set \cite{jiang2020deeperforensics, dolhansky2020deepfake} where forged data are generated by available forgery approaches back then.
-Once the detector is trained, it is only applicable for detecting specific forgery approaches.
-The forgery detection method is likely to fail to distinguish forged media generated by a new approach~\cite{cozzolino2018forensictransfer,yang2020one}.
-As shown in Fig.~\ref{fig:teaser}, samples from the unseen forgery approach have a close and mixed distribution with real data in the view of a naively trained detection model.
-A conventional solution is to add novel samples for model finetuning.
+A conventional solution to address the challenges of detecting the new forgery approach is the addition of novel samples for model fine-tuning.
 However, the amount of those novel samples is highly limited due to \textbf{1)} high reproduction cost, or even \textbf{2)} unknown implementation details.
-This is a very common scenario in the real-world, thus few-shot forgery detection is becoming meaningful and in urgent need of being explored.
-However, although some works~\cite{cozzolino2018forensictransfer,yang2020one,sun2021domain} start to pay attention to this field, their settings miss consideration of the correlation among different forgery approaches.
+In a common scenario of the real world, the only available novel samples for defenders are those who succeed to attack their detection system and then are collected afterward.
+Therefore, few-shot forgery detection is becoming meaningful and in urgent need of being explored.
+Although some works~\cite{yang2020one,sun2021domain} start to pay attention to this field, their settings miss consideration of the correlation among different forgery approaches.
+For example, the dataset used in FT~\cite{cozzolino2018forensictransfer} only considers four forgery approaches that relate to face swap and face reenactment.
+The limited forgery types make it hard to measure whether a detection method is robust for the new forgery approach.
 Even worse, there is no public benchmark built specifically for few-shot forgery detection, making it hard to measure the performance of forgery detection methods under the few-shot setting.
-To address these problems, we put forward a new benchmark composed of four datasets based on coverage analysis among various forgery approaches.
-A total of thirteen advanced forgery models~\cite{Siarohin_2019_NeurIPS,chen2019hierarchical,fried2019text,choi2020stargan,Karras2019stylegan2, CelebAMask-HQ,Jo_2019_ICCV,deng2020disentangled,nirkin2019fsgan,petrov2020deepfacelab, li2019faceshifter} are involved, forming different combinations of majority and minority classes for each dataset.
-More details about our benchmark will be introduced in Sec.~\ref{sec:benchmark}.
+To address the aforementioned issues, we put forward a new benchmark composed of four datasets based on coverage analysis among various forgery approaches.
+Specifically, we involve a total of thirteen advanced forgery approaches, including face transfer, face swap, face reenactment, and face editing.
+Those approaches cover almost all types of face forgery, enabling us to assess the effectiveness of forgery detection methods thoroughly.
+Following coverage analysis, we create several combinations of majority and minority classes for each dataset.
+More details will be introduced in Sec.~\ref{sec:benchmark}.